softwareguru/osacon-website/content/speakers/ali-leclerc/_index.md

 featured: true
 ---

 Ali has over a decade of experience in open source software, product, and community marketing.
-She’s currently the Head of Marketing & Community at Ahana, an IBM company, where she works closely with the Presto Foundation to drive open source programs.
-Prior to Ahana, Ali held community and marketing leadership positions at Alluxio, Couchbase, and Time Warner.
+She was most recently Head of Community at Ahana, the SaaS for Presto company, which was acquired by IBM.
+She works closely with the Presto Foundation to drive open source programs.
+Prior to Ahana, Ali held community and marketing positions at Alluxio, Couchbase, and Time Warner.
 She holds a degree from Yale University in Political Science.